davidfreitas51/davidfreitas51/README.md

 ## Technologies
 - C# and .NET in general
 - ASP.NET Core
-- WebAPIs (REST and SOAP)
+- Web APIs (REST and SOAP)
 - SQL and NoSQL
+- EF Core and Dapper
+- Unity testing
+- Azure and AWS
 - HTML5 and CSS3
-- EF Core and Dapper
+- Docker and Kubernetes
-- WPF
+- Git / GitHub
-- MVC and DDD
-- Microsoft Azure

 ## About me